Mahloromela/Research/README.md

 ## 🎯 About Morabaraba

 **Morabaraba** (aka Umlabalaba or Twelve Men's Morris) is more than just a game - it's a strategic masterpiece 🏆 deeply rooted in African cultural traditions.
-Played on a grid of 24 points, players engage in a thrilling dance of strategy, placing, moving, and capturing pieces to form "mills".
+Played on a grid of 24 points, players engage in a thrilling dance of strategy, placing, moving, and forming "mills" to capture pieces.

 ## 🧠 Research Approaches